Towards further progress: Can Tohoku Rakuten Eagles 's Daisuke Nakashima become the undisputed leadoff hitter?

 He recorded good results despite his weak left arm

-Improved ability to deal with breaking ball
+Improved ability to handle breaking ball

 A sharp increase in balls hit in the opposite direction